 Teaching and Learning approaches

 At Mapplewell Primary School we strongly believe that the foundations for good mathematical learning and understanding begin as soon as a pupil enters our school.
 The journey of the understanding of number begins at such an early age and these foundations need to be firm, in order for successful maths to be developed in the future.
 Our aim is to ensure pupils can visualise a number in a variety of forms, including being able to read and write a number, represent it confidently using a range of apparatus and use within context.
 The environment encourages pupils within FS1 to develop a love of mathematics through story, rhyme, books and a range of teacher-directed activities to further understanding.
 This is then built upon in FS2 with the start of more formal style teaching, as well as a range of opportunities to apply skills through provision within the environment.
 As part of our planning ‘The Firm Foundation Numicon’ is used to develop a range of opportunities to develop the skills of using a range of structured apparatus as well as ensuring the environment provides linked independent learning.

 KS1 and KS2

 The school uses a variety of teaching and learning styles in mathematics lessons.
 This is achieved through a daily lesson that has a high proportion of whole-class and group-directed teaching.
 During these lessons we encourage pupils to ask, as well as answer mathematical questions.
-The importance of reasoning and investigational work will be a focus within the majority of lessons, however it is crucial pupils are taught the key skills to apply.
+The importance of reasoning and investigational work is a key focus within the majority of lessons, however it is crucial pupils are taught the key skills to apply.

 In all classes there are children of differing mathematical ability.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the pupil.
 We achieve this through a range of strategies – in some lessons through differentiated group work, direct group teaching and in other lessons by organising the pupils to work in pairs on open-ended problems or games.